martinthomson/if-digest/draft-thomson-http-if-digest.md

 --- abstract

-Header fields are defined for making HTTP requests that are conditional on the content of a representation or resource.
+Header fields are defined for making HTTP requests that are conditional on the content of the selected representation of a resource.

 --- middle